bsn-si/IPEHR-gateway/README.md

 ## Workflow example

-You can use [this](https://github.com/bsn-si/IPEHR-gateway/wiki/IPEHR-project#workflow-example) insctuction and try to create, update or get EHR
+You can use [this](https://github.com/bsn-si/IPEHR-gateway/wiki/IPEHR-project#workflow-example) instruction and try to create, update or get EHR
 For now we have the following methods:

 - Create an EHR (also with exact id or different parameters)